Sri Chand: Composing Aarta

-Sri Chand wrote a ten verse work titled Arta Sri Guru Nanak Dev, popularly known simply as Aarta, his most important writing, in praise of his father, Guru Nanak, and presented it to him after one of the Udasis (travels).
+Sri Chand wrote a ten verse work titled Arta Sri Guru Nanak Dev, popularly known simply as Aarta, in praise of his father, Guru Nanak, and presented it to him after one of the Udasis (travels).
 This writing had a major influence on people of that time who did not know about Guru Nanak yet.

 He proclaims Guru Nanak as the Supreme Lord of the Universe.
 He envisions the Sun and the Moon, all elements of Nature, Crores [tens of millions] of gods and the whole creation engaged in singing the Glory of their Lord.
 Guru Nanak.

 — translation of Sri Chand's Aarta by Partap Singh Jaspal, pages 32–33 (Note: The original wording is as follows: